PlanetTeamSpeakk/DiscordSelfBot/README.md

 ```
 This will let the bot say "Hi" when you do [p]hi

-Save this as `myextension.py` in the extensions folder in your bot, then load it with `[p]load myextension`.
+Save this as `myextension.py` in the extensions folder of your bot, then load it with `[p]load myextension`.